AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum/index.md

 This is something I initially misunderstood about 11ty, thinking that it was slower than Jekyll.
 But this turned out to be user error because 11ty actually does support incremental builds just like Jekyll does—all you have to do is supply the `--incremental` command-line flag for the dev server.
 So if you change one file, 11ty won't rebuild your entire site—it will only write the file that changed.
 This makes for a great developer experience, especially if you save files frequently like I do.

 {% aside %}
-**2024 update**: As of Eleventy v2.0.0, Eleventy now ships with [an upgraded dev server](https://www.11ty.dev/docs/dev-server/) that supports hot-reload, so an edit to a page will reload your browser almost instantaneously.
+**2024 update**: As of v2.0.0, Eleventy now ships with [an upgraded dev server](https://www.11ty.dev/docs/dev-server/) that supports hot-reloading over websockets, so editing a source file will reload your browser almost instantaneously.
 This is even faster than the original incremental build functionality.
 {% endaside %}

 ### 8. It Has a Debug Mode